AaronC81/sord/README.md

 Sord also takes some flags to alter the generated `.rbi` file:

-  - `--no-comments`: Generates the `.rbi` file without any comments about warnings/inferences/errors.
+  - `--no-sord-comments`: Generates the `.rbi` file without any Sord comments about warnings/inferences/errors.
+(The original file's comments will still be included.)
   - `--no-regenerate`: By default, Sord will regenerate a repository's YARD docs for you.
 This option skips regenerating the YARD docs.
   - `--break-params`: Determines how many parameters are necessary before